Azara1298/File-manager/README.md

 This project is open source and available under the MIT License.

 ## Author
-This is my first python project.
-I started learning python a few january 2025 i was on and of because of work and life commitments but now im fully commited to learning python and becoming a proficient python developer.
+This is my first Python project.
+I started learning Python in January 2025.
+I was on and off, because of work and other life commitments, but now I'm fully committed to learning Python and becoming a proficient Python developer.
-Ps it might be a while before i finish this project as i am still learning some other concepts and it all gets a bit overwhelming at times but i will get there eventually.
+P.S.
+It might be a while before I finish this project as I am still learning some other concepts and it all gets a bit overwhelming at times, but I will get there eventually.

 Azara Money Makonnen - First Project